Bonus: Download the purchase order implementation template

 Also, for blanket orders, your vendor can keep on sending invoices until one of the following happens:

-So how do you ensure that you are paying invoices after the correct stakeholder review?
+So, how do you ensure you pay invoices after the correct stakeholder review?

-The answer is to set up a review and approval process, and every invoice against a blanket should be authorized.
+The answer is to set up a review and approval process; every invoice against a blanket should be authorized.

-The review is not meant for the authorization of the Spend, so there is no point in sending it for approval to somebody who approved it.
+The review is not meant to authorize the Spend, so there is no point in sending it for approval to somebody who approved it.

 The review should be done by the person responsible for working with the vendor and who knows about the accuracy of the invoice.
 That is typically someone in operations.

-Once the invoice is approved, the payment is issued to the vendor as per agreed terms.
-The process of payment is no different as compared to a standard purchase order.
+Once the invoice is approved, the payment is issued to the vendor per agreed terms.
+The payment process is no different compared to a standard purchase order.

-Now let’s look at some of the advantages and disadvantages of using a blanket purchase order for the Procurement department and employees.
+Now let’s look at some advantages and disadvantages of using a blanket purchase order for the Procurement department and employees.

 First, let’s look at the pros of blanket purchase orders